 Charity Manager/Development Officer

-Lynsay joined PEAT in June 2005 in the role of Development Officer.
-Her responsbilities encompass all aspects of our organisation including HR, Finance and Funding, Service Delivery and Customer Service.
-She is responsible for day to day operations of the charity and plays a pivotal role in managing all aspects.
+Having been employed by PEAT since 2005 Lynsay's responsibilites encompass all aspects of the organisation including Human Resources, Finance and Funding, Service Delivery and Customer Service.
+She is responsible for day to day operations of the organisation and plays a pivotal role in its management and staffing.

 Mary joined PEAT in April 2009.
 She is responsible for all administrative functions of the charity including Accounts Payable, Accounts Receivable, Membership management and Home Visit appointments as well as any other related activities.
 Her duties ensure the efficient running of the organisation.